Steven Universe: Writing

-According to Levin, he and Burnett try to balance the focus between the main characters—with Steven in the center—and the theme of episodes in their writing.
-The balance indicates Steven has the same interests on his human side as he does on his Gem side.
+According to Levin, he and Burnett tried to balance the focus between the main characters—with Steven in the center—and the theme of the episodes in their writing.
+The balance indicated Steven had the same interests on his human side as he did on his Gem side.
 Levin said the Gem mythology and drama would have been less interesting if Steven was not as well-developed in the first few episodes.
-Grateful to work on a show which is unafraid to be "sincere and vulnerable", he said if every episode was emotional the series would become formulaic; happy episodes balance out emotional ones.
-Levin said he and Burnett have found ways to integrate Steven's powers into the plot.
-The character's powers and home-world technology are revealed at a "measured (very slow) pace", satisfying the viewer and keeping the series clear of superhero territory.

-Before significant plotlines air, the writers reveal information relevant to a "climactic" episode for the audience.
+Grateful to work on a show which was unafraid to be "sincere and vulnerable", he said if every episode was emotional, the series would become formulaic; lighthearted episodes balance out emotional ones.
+Levin said he and Burnett found ways to integrate Steven's powers into the plot.
+The character's powers and home-world technology are revealed at a "measured (very slow) pace", satisfying the viewer and steering the series clear of superhero territory.
+Before significant plotlines aired, the writers revealed information relevant to a "climactic" episode for the audience.
 According to storyboard artist Hilary Florido, much of the series' action and magic are narrative climaxes, demonstrating the characters' discoveries, difficulties and views.
 Florido said if a character's evolution is not directly related to the plot, there is no drama.
-The crew is discouraged from breaking perspective involving episode development as they want the audience to know the protagonist's point of view.
-Although the writers could hint at future events, they prefer to focus on plot and develop Steven in real time.
+The crew was discouraged from breaking perspective involving episode development, as they wanted the audience to know the protagonist's point of view.
+Although the writers could hint at future events, they preferred to focus on plot and develop Steven in real time.
 Levin said if the pilot tried to present Gem history in five minutes, the audience and protagonist would be equally confused.

+Storyboarding

+During storyboard meetings, artists drew their ideas on post-it notes, which are then attached to walls, tables and boxes in the corners of their conference room.
+The drawings played a major role in forming episode ideas; Sugar looked at these designs and occasionally made changes to key poses.
+Sugar liked to review and re-draw scenes and characters to add extra pathos and emotion to storyboards.
+Each episode's storyboards were created by two artists, each of whom wrote half of the dialogue and drew panels similar to comic strips.
+This process could be quite complex; the storyboard artists would have to create the cinematography and focus on scenic design in a way similar to film production.
+After the panels were made, the thumbnail-storyboard artists drew mannerisms and wrote dialogue based on their own experiences; Sugar drew "quintessential" scenes from her memories of hanging out with her brother after school.
+The storyboard artists then discussed their work with the rest of the crew and make any necessary changes.
+After the team discussion, the storyboard artists drew a revised board—based on the thumbnail board—on a full-size panel with notes.
+The storyboards were again discussed, corrected and finally approved.
+Although Sugar worked as executive producer on the series' art, animation and sound, she considered herself "the most hands on" at the storyboarding stage.